 And though many business term loans carry personal guarantees, it’s not impossible to find a company that lacks this requirement.

 If PayPal unexpectedly rejects your application for a working capital loan, it may be because of volatile cash flow.
 Certain industries are particularly prone to occasional dips in revenue.
 To qualify for PayPal Working Capital, you must show at least three months of substantial and consistent sales.

 PayPal Working Capital also relies on a computer algorithm to issue approvals.
 If the algorithm detects the slightest inconsistency with sales, it may reject your application.
 Since there’s no human involvement in this process, you don’t even have the opportunity to explain the issue.

 Thankfully, plenty of other business financing companies offer similarly loose requirements as PayPal Working Capital.
 You don’t need a high credit score to get approved for certain bad credit business loans.
 Some of these companies even specialize in tumultuous cash flow and won’t reject your application if business slows down for a temporary period.
 These companies tend to use human beings, not computer algorithms, to approve loans.
 Before rejecting your application, you would have a chance to explain the drop in revenue and prove that it doesn’t impact your capacity to repay debt.

 If PayPal unexpectedly rejects your business loan application, it may be because you cannot satisfy the weekly repayment structure.
 In this case, you may want to look into other companies that carry similar products as PayPal Business Loans but allow multiple payment frequencies.
 For example, many companies offer business term loans or working capital loans that you can pay back monthly or bi-weekly.
-These companies also usually have similarly loose requirements, especially in regards to credit score.
+These companies also usually have similarly loose requirements, especially in regards to credit scores.
 And just like PayPal, the money will appear in your bank account in 24-48 hours.